-We are in discussions with management regarding the auditor remuneration for 2019-20.
-Should we be required to undertake significant additional audit work in respect of any of the areas of audit focus or other matters arise, we will discuss with management the impact of this on our proposed fee.
+We are in discussions with management regarding the auditor remuneration for 2020-21.
+Should we be required to undertake significant additional audit work in respect of any of the areas of audit focus or other matters arise including any requirement to consider accounting for, or auditing grants, we will discuss with management the impact of this on our proposed fee.